Corfu: Liberation

 Corfu was liberated by British troops, specifically the 40th Royal Marine Commando, which landed in Corfu on 14 October 1944, as the Germans were evacuating Greece.
 The Royal Navy swept the Corfu Channel for mines in 1944 and 1945, and found it to be free of mines.
 A large minefield was laid there shortly afterwards by the newly communist Albania and gave rise to the Corfu Channel Incident.
 This incident led to the Corfu Channel Case, where the United Kingdom opened a case against the People's Republic of Albania at the International Court of Justice.

 Post–World War and modern Corfu

-After World War II and the Greek Civil War, the island was rebuilt under the general programme of reconstruction of the Greek Government (Ανοικοδόμησις) and many elements of its classical architecture remain.
-Its economy grew but a portion of its inhabitants left the island for other parts of the country; buildings erected during Italian occupation – such as schools or government buildings – were put back to civic use.
+After World War II and the Greek Civil War, the island was rebuilt under the general reconstruction programme of the Greek Government (Ανοικοδόμησις), and many elements of its classical architecture remain.
+Its economy grew, but some of its inhabitants left the island for other parts of the country; buildings erected during the Italian occupation – such as schools and government buildings – were put back to civic use.
 In 1956 Maria Desylla Kapodistria, relative of first Governor (head of state) of Greece Ioannis Kapodistrias, was elected mayor of Corfu and became the first female mayor in Greece.
 The Corfu General Hospital was also constructed; electricity was introduced to the villages in the 1950s, the radio substation of Hellenic Radio in Corfu was inaugurated in March 1957, and television was introduced in the 1960s, with internet connections in 1995.
 The Ionian University was established in 1984.